MrkTheCoder/Data-Structures-In-CSharp/005HashTable/README.md

 &nbsp;
 ## What is a `HashTable`?

 A hash table is a type of data structure that stores key-value pairs.
 In `Array`, `LinkedList`, `Stack` and `Queue`, we stored one item each time, while in `Dictionary`, we store two items at the same time.
+Unlike `Array`, And just like `LinkedList`, `HashTable` also can grow or shrink automatically, when we are adding/removing items.
+But they are so fast to find a `Value` based on the related `Key` for that `Value` which we defined. `Key` in `Dictionary` almost works just look like the `Index` in `Array`.

 As you saw in "[`HashTable1` in C#](#hashtable-in-c)" section, we have 3 different classes to represent HashTable in C# languages, But usualy we are using `Dictionary<TKey, TValue>` a lot.
 This class need two items: